bonitasoft/bonita-doc/md/database-configuration.md

 * CREATE INDEX
 * SELECT, INSERT, UPDATE, DELETE on created TABLE

-**Note:ù** CREATE TABLE and CREATE INDEX are not required after first start.
+**Note:** CREATE TABLE and CREATE INDEX are not required after first start.

 To create the database, we recommend you refer to your RDBMS documentation: